Aubrey Daniels

-Aubrey C. Daniels (May 17, 1935 - March 1, 2025) was an American behavioral scientist and the founder and chairman of the board for Aubrey Daniels International or ADI, a performance management consulting company.
+Aubrey Clise Daniels (May 17, 1935 - March 1, 2025) was an American behavioral scientist and the founder and chairman of the board for Aubrey Daniels International (ADI), a performance management consulting company.

 Background and career

+Born on May 17, 1935, in Lake City, South Carolina, he attended Lake City High School and graduated from Furman University in 1957 with a B.A. in Psychology & Speech.
+While at Furman, he sang with The Furman Singers, where he met and subsequently married Rebecca Tapp, a soloist from Greer, South Carolina.
+The two married in 1953.
+Having also enlisted in the military around this time, one month after his wedding to Rebecca, Aubrey was deployed to the Korean Demilitarized Zone as a lieutenant in the US Army immediately following the end of open conflict in the Korean War.

-Born in Lake City, South Carolina, Daniels began his career as a clinical psychologist, he quickly became convinced that the work of B. F. Skinner and other behavioral scientists best enabled his patients to change their own behaviors.
-It is then that he made the connection that the science could be successfully applied outside of a clinical setting.
+He attended the University of Florida where he earned his M.A. and Ph.D. in Psychology and Philosophy (Phi Beta Kappa), and became a devotee of the renowned behavioral psychologist, B.F.
+Skinner.
+He quickly became convinced that the work of Skinner and other behavioral scientists best enabled his patients to change their own behaviors.
+It was then that he made the connection that the science could be successfully applied outside of a clinical setting.
 With this conviction, Daniels began to consider the impact of applying behavioral science to the workplace.

 Daniels was an author and speaker.
 He was the first editor of the Journal of Organizational Behavior Management (JOBM) in 1977.

 Performance Management

 Performance Management (PM) was coined by Daniels in the late 1970s to describe a technology (i.e., science imbedded in applications methods) for managing both behavior and results, the two critical elements of what is known as performance.

 The PM approach is used most often in the workplace but applies wherever people interact—schools, churches, community meetings, sports teams, health setting, governmental agencies, and political settings.